 Cut:

-Amethysts can be cut into numerous shapes, ensuring you’ll find a you love.
+Amethysts can be cut into numerous shapes, ensuring you’ll find a style you love.
 Standard cuts include rounds, pears, ovals, and cushions, and it can also be fashioned into unique shapes.

 If adventurous, you may even find amethysts cut into bespoke, one-of-a-kind forms.